mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 [TOC]

-## Welcome to the Guide to Getting Started!
+## Welcome to Guide to Getting Started!

-##### More Revenue – less work
+##### More Revenue – Less Work

-MailBeez gives you and your online business the tools to create personalized and fully automated email campaigns, right from your store’s existing admin interface.
+MailBeez gives you and your online business the tools to create personalized and fully automated email campaigns, right from your store’s existing administration interface.

-##### Easy Installation, rock-solid operation
+##### Easy Installation, Rock-solid Operation

 MailBeez is designed for easy installation, configuration and rock-solid operation.
 It works with read-only access to your existing shopping cart's database tables and also maintains its own database tables for things like remembering which customer has already received a certain email.